rounk-ctrl/Window/README.md

 # Window
-Spawns a Windows 7's Gadgets like Window on Windows 10
+Spawns a Windows 7's Gadgets like window on Windows 10

-#### Please Dont ask me why i made this
+#### Please Dont ask me why I made this